-5. Press the CAL button on the top of Inspector.

-- The display shows CAL, and the Inspector counts down for 15 seconds, chirping each second.
-At the end of the 15 seconds, the Inspector beeps. - 6.
-The Inspector collects data for 30 seconds, chirping every 2 seconds, with CAL and the hourglass icon flashing.
+- Turn off the Inspector +.
+Hold down the "-" button on the end panel and turn on the Inspector +.
+The display shows CAL , and the Inspector + counts down for 15 seconds, chirping each second.
+At the end of the 15 seconds, the Inspector + beeps. - 6.
+The Inspector + collects data for 30 seconds, chirping every 2 seconds, with CAL and the hourglass icon flashing.
 At the end of the 30 seconds, it beeps.
 The display shows CAL, and SET is flashing - 7.
-Press the + and buttons to adjust the reading to what it should be.
-When the reading is correct, press the CAL button. - The new calibration factor is displayed for several seconds, then the Inspector beeps and resumes regular operation.
+Press the "+" and "-" buttons to adjust the reading to what it should be.
+When the reading is correct, press the Set button.

+The new calibration factor is displayed for several seconds, then the Inspector+ beeps and resumes normal operation.